myTerminal/down-to-html/README.md

 2. Run an `npm install` at the root of the project.
 3. Start the watcher with `npm start` or `grunt watch`.

-One needs to place *.md* files within the *src* directory next to the *demo.md* file, and the output files will be created in *output/src* directory, next to the *demo.html* file.
+One needs to place *.md* files within the *src* directory next to the *demo.md* file and the output files will be created in *output/src* directory, next to the *demo.html* file.

 ## One-shot conversion

-To perform a one-shot conversion as opposed to a continous conversion, one can run `grunt` or `grunt build` at the root and find the updated output files in the output directory.
+To perform a one-shot conversion as opposed to a continuous conversion, one can run `grunt` or `grunt build` at the root and find the updated output files in the output directory.

 ## Not a library